 Has your vehicle been declared a total loss by the insurance company?
 You deserve full retail market value for your car, including any applicable Tax, Title and Licensing Fees.
 In Oregon and Washington you have the right to dispute their the insurance company’s offer if you feel it is too low.
 Sometimes their offer is literally pennies on the dollar compared to what it may cost to replace your car.

 If you’ve been in a car accident or had some other type of loss such as flood, theft, or acts of God from a storm, the insurance company may declare your vehicle to be totaled.
 Normally that means that it would either cost close to, or even more than than the vehicle’s retail market value to repair.
-The normal formula in Oregon and Washington to determine if a vehicle is totaled is:
+The normal formula in Oregon to determine if a vehicle is totaled is: